OCA/sale-workflow/sale_product_set/readme/USAGE.rst

       quotation

 .. image:: /sale_product_set/static/description/product_set.png
-    :alt: Set a product set
+    :alt: Set a product sets

 * On quotation any salesman can click on "Add set" button which will open wizard where users can chose a *product set* and quantity